lafvintech/LAFVIN-PICO-Development-Kit/README.md

 # PICO Development Kit

 ## Overview
-This is the complete demo code for PICO Development Kit with 3.5-inch TFT capacitive touch screen.
+This is the complete demo code for the PICO Development Kit with a 3.5-inch TFT capacitive touch screen.

+The project currently provides build presets for **Pico W / Pico WH** and **Pico 2 W**.
+The Pico W UF2 has also been tested on the original Pico hardware.

 ## Features
 * **Hardware Demo Mode**